SharePoint/sp-dev-docs/docs/solution-guidance/onedrive-for-business-customization-sharepoint-add-in.md

 Summary
 -------

 The approach you take to customize OneDrive for Business sites in the new SharePoint Add-in model is different than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, SharePoint Timer Jobs were created with the SharePoint Server Side Object Model code, deployed via Farm Solutions and managed in the SharePoint Central Administration web site.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, SharePoint Timer Jobs were created with the SharePoint Server Side Object Model code, deployed via Farm Solutions and managed in the SharePoint Central Administration website.
 SharePoint handles both the scheduling and the execution of the timer job in this scenario.

 In an SharePoint Add-in model scenario, timer jobs are created and scheduled outside of SharePoint.
 SharePoint is not responsible for the scheduling or the execution of the timer job in this scenario.